-- It is important to understand the properties of the material you plan to use to ensure that it is fit for purpose.
+- To ensure that it is fit for purpose, it is important to understand the properties of the material you plan to use.

 The answers to these questions are beyond the scope of this article.
 Your designer can help you with the intricate detail and choosing colours.
-See our ultimate worktop guide to help you choose the material that is right for you and your new island.
+See our ultimate worktop guide to help you choose the material that is right for you and new kitchen islands.

 How are you going to light your island?

-Lighting your island requires careful thought.
-If you are using your island for preparation or cooking then adequate task lighting should be utilised.
+Lighting your kitchen island requires careful thought.
+If you are using your island for preparation or cooking, you should utilize adequate task lighting.
 Cool White LED ceiling lights or pendants with a temperature colour of 5,500 – 6,500k are perfect.

-If your island is used predominately for seating or for room division then you may want to consider low-level, softer lighting.
-Illuminating the plinths or worktop profile can create a warm and inviting soft glow to subtly highlight the kitchen space when overhead lights are off or dimmed.
+If your island is primarily used for seating or room division, you may want to consider low-level, softer lighting.
+Illuminating the plinths or worktop profile can create a warm and inviting soft glow.
+This subtly highlights the kitchen space when overhead lights are off or dimmed.